Pabbi: Overview

 Pabbi town is the capital and tehsil headquarters of Pabbi tehsil in Nowshera District.
 It has a train station called Pabbi station and is a market town.
 Peshawar City is located to the west around 20 km away while Nowshera City is located to the east around 17 km away.

 Pabbi is a hub of precast concrete industries located at the main GT road in Chowki Mumraiz.
 Currently, there are 43 precast concrete industries that are functional in Pabbi which supply different items to the entire Khyber Paktunkhwa and to some parts of the Punjab.

 Geography

-Pabbi is surrounded by moutain range and Kabul river on the other side, which can result in hot summer and cold winter.
+Pabbi is surrounded by mountain range and Kabul river on the other side, which can result in hot summer and cold winter.

 Demographics

 Population

 The population of city in 1972 was 10,905 but according to the 2023 Census of Pakistan, the population has risen to 52,701.

 Language

 The primary native language spoken is Pashto, though English is used in the educational institutions, while Urdu is understood throughout the city - as the national language.